MrHydralisk/Layered-Atmosphere-Orbit/README.md

 ## To Do

+- Support for moons planet layer.
 - RU TL.
 - Investigate methods to safely remove planet layers from existing save files.
+- Manual selection of what layer to add.
 - More content to new planet layers.
 - Create a new scenario for a tribal start on a floating island.
+- Possible support for underwater planet layer.